 Taking a tolerance break allows your brain to regulate itself.
 A tolerance break should at the least last three days.
 A week to ten days is the preferred amount of time.
 The more often you take tolerance breaks the better.
 If you can’t remember the last time you went more than a day or two without getting high, then it is time for a tolerance break.
 During a tolerance break your dopamine levels rise again.
 Your endocannabinoid system also re-balances during a tolerance break.
 Regular tolerance breaks also save you money since they keep your tolerance low, allowing you to get high from smoking much less.

-Exercise is something which can be done everyday helping prevent laziness.
-Besides getting you out of the house, exercise also boosts dopamine levels.
-There are also many studies showing exercise as an effective treatment for depression.
+Exercising is something which can be done every day and helps to prevent laziness.
+Besides getting you out of the house, exercises also boost your dopamine levels.
+There are also many studies shows exercising as an effective treatment for depression.
 Exercise releases endorphins which are natural chemicals found in the brain which bring you pleasure.
-Even after finishing exercise, endorphin levels stay elevated contributing to a more stable, elevated mood.
+Even after finishing an exercise, the endorphin levels stay elevated contributing to a more stable, elevated mood.

 The evidence supporting that cannabis causes laziness is insufficient for definitive claims.
 Even if cannabis does lead to apathy, this effect is only found in a percentage of those who are habitual smokers.